-I still have those ten stamps, and I occasionally show them and Jeff's letter to people when I give customer service speeches.
-For a cutting-edge, high-tech company, this was a perfect execution of "high touch."
+I still have those 10 stamps, and I occasionally show them and Jeff's letter to people when I give customer service speeches.
+For a cutting-edge, high-tech company, this was a perfect execution of high touch.
 Some might consider this a gimmick, but no one can doubt Amazon's service quality, as their representatives are first class.
 Both their technology and their service are a big part of the reason that Amazon is arguably the most highly respected e-commerce site in the world.

+In 2016, 43 percent of all U.S. online retail sales were through Amazon.
 Amazon is a great example of a high-tech, high-touch company that's mastered its approach to mass customization.
 It represents the wave of the future as companies move from selling one standardized product to many people to focusing on selling many products to one person over the course of his or her lifetime.
 That's the nature of a committed relationship with your customer.